SmogDr/edar_coursebook/docs/11-model.md

 > <span style="color: blue;"> "The purpose of models is not to fit the data but to sharpen the questions." - Samuel Karlim, mathematician and genomicist </span>

 The best models are those that advance your understanding of a phenomenon so well that you soon leave the model behind, because the questions have since changed.
 We will not aspire to such great heights here, but it's worth understanding how models can be *fit* to data.
 Model construction, fitting, and validation could represent an entire semester (or more) of work.
-Here, will will discuss only two introductory applications: fitting of a linear model (using ordinary least squares) and basic distribution fits (using LOESS approaches).
+Here, will will discuss one introductory application: fitting of a linear model using ordinary least squares (OLS).
 You have undoubtedly used a computer program to create a linear fit between an X and Y variable.
 Microsoft Excel will do this for you with two columns of data and a few simple mouse clicks.
 How that fit is achieved (and what assumptions underpin that fit) is what we will discuss here.

 ## OLS Regression
 OLS stands for **"Ordinary Least Squares"**.
 The OLS technique is one of the most commons ways to fit a linear regression.
 To keep things simple, let's discuss fitting a model with a single independent variable ($X$) as a predictor for our (dependent) outcome variable of interest ($Y$).
 A model with one instance of a single independent variable means we have, at maximum, only two parameter estimates to fit: the *intercept* term when $X = 0$ (which we call $\beta_{0}$) and the slope term for all values of $X$ (which we call $\beta_{1}$).
 Thus, we are fitting a straight-line equation between two variables with the following notation: